chbh-opensource/mri-on-bear-edu/docs/workshop6/running-containers.md

 While the BEAR Portal provides a convenient web-based access to a range of BlueBEAR services, you don’t have to go via this portal, but can instead use the command line to access BlueBEAR through one of the multiple login nodes, available from the address [bluebear.bham.ac.uk](http://bluebear.bham.ac.uk/).

-Exactly how you do that will depend on the type of the operating system your computer uses; you can find detailed information about Accessing BlueBEAR using the command line from [this link](https://docs.bear.bham.ac.uk/bluebear/accessing/).
+Exactly how you do that will depend on the type of the operating system your computer uses; you can find detailed information about accessing BlueBEAR using the command line from [this link](https://docs.bear.bham.ac.uk/bluebear/accessing/).

 The process of submitting and running jobs on the cluster is exactly the same whether using the BlueBEAR terminal via the “Clusters” tab on the BlueBEAR portal or using the command line.
 To run a job with Slurm (BlueBEAR HPC scheduling system) you first need to prepare a job script and then submit using the command `sbatch`.